All GTA Games In Chronological Order

 Released on: PC, PS3, Xbox 360

-The second expansion pack for GTA: IV introduced us to a new protagonist called Luis Fernando Lopez, who helps ‘Gay Tony’ overcome various problems like drugs, debts, disputes with the Mafia and survival.
-The game also ties together the storylines from GTA: IV and The Lost And The Damned, completing the trilogy’s story.
+The second expansion pack for GTA IV introduced us to a new protagonist called Luis Fernando Lopez, who helps ‘Gay Tony’ overcome various problems like drugs, debts and disputes with the Mafia.
+The game also ties together the storylines from GTA IV and The Lost And The Damned, completing the entire arc.

 (Image Credits: Courtesy Rockstar Games)